Navigating the Blink Shell

 Gestures are very important inside Blink.
 Thanks to them we can enjoy a full screen terminal, while being fast and convenient to control.
 You can use a variety of finger gestures:

 - To create a new shell, you can tap the window with two fingers.

 - Swiping with one finger from side to side will move between active shells.

 - You can control the size of your terminal by pinching the screen.

-- Tapping with three fingers will open a contextual menu where you can close a shell or configure display modes.
+CMD⌘ key twice, in Software or Hardware keyboards, will open a contextual menu where you can create or close tabs, open Snips, or configure display modes.'

 - Tapping and scrolling with a single finger will move the focus to that window and scroll it.
 If the application supports mouse control, then you will be able to control the pointer that way.